BoBNewz/HavocC2Defense/README.md

 ![Payload-Demon-include-common-Defines h____Win32_functions](https://github.com/user-attachments/assets/dcf76a84-1c20-4e5c-9fba-745e1948404c)

 Due to the Dynamic API Resolution, we should be able to recover these different functions by decompiling the binary using Ghidra.
+Moreover, Ghidra tells that the binary doesn't import any function which can indicate Dynamic API Resolution.

 ![Find_Win32_function_in_ghidra](https://github.com/user-attachments/assets/1fd9440c-e53a-4786-85e4-254904471af8)